agmath/BIO4ST1_Group3/Replication_Skylar_Pietz.md

 :::

-Before starting challenge 5, I began learning different ways to run a new programming technique called the `for` loop.
+Before starting Challenge 5, I began learning different ways to run a new programming technique called the `for` loop.
 In programming, a for loop allows us to run a set of instructions over and over for some predetermined number of iterations.
 Doing so will help me create loops to analyze genomes.

 # Challenge 5